 The extension of The Ghan to Darwin has further enhanced what is already considered one of the world's great train journeys.
 The 47 hour, 2979km transcontinental journey features off train touring options at Alice Springs and Katherine Gorge at modest extra cost.

-Choose from an elegant twin or single sleeper cabin.
-Gold Service Twin Cabins have a comfortable three seater lounge which converts to upper and lower sleeping berths at night plus a private ensuite bathroom with toilet, wash basin and shower.
-Cabins are fully serviced by your own carriage attendant with fresh sheets, pillows and doonas.
-Cabins feature 3 pin 240 volt power points, wardrobes, full length mirror, reading lamps and foldaway table.
+Twin Cabins feature a 3 seat lounge which transforms into upper and lower sleeping berths as well as a compact private ensuite with wash basin, toilet and shower.
+Each cabins is fully serviced with fresh pillows, sheets and doonas.
+Cabins also feature small foldaway tables, reading lamps, 3 pin 240 volt power points, wardrobes and a full length mirror.

-Single Cabins have most of the features of the Twin Cabin including a wash basin.
-The showers and toilet are however, located at the end of each carriage.
-Complimentary welcome kits, toiletries bags and bath towels are located in all Gold Service cabins.
+Single Cabins enjoy similar features to the Twin Cabins including a wash basin however toilets and showers are situated at the end of the carriages.
+Complimentary welcome kits, bath towels and toiletries bags are provided to all Gold Service cabins.

 Adelaide - Alice Springs - Darwin